eslint/eslint/docs/rules/no-magic-numbers.md

 # Disallow Magic Numbers (no-magic-numbers)

-'Magic numbers' are numbers that occur multiple time in code without an explicit meaning.
+'Magic numbers' are numbers that occur multiple times in code without an explicit meaning.
 They should preferably be replaced by named constants.

 ```js